apioo/psx-sample/README.md

 ## About

-This is an simple sample application wich can bootstrap a project based on the PSX framework.
+This is an sample application wich can bootstrap a project based on the PSX framework.
 You can install this sample through composer

 php composer.phar create-project psx/sample .